General Undergraduate Admission Requirements

 Nursing Major Requirements

-Applicants interested in the Traditional Nursing program must meet the following admission requirements:
+Applicants interested in the traditional nursing program must meet the following admission requirements:

-- Copies of all high school and college transcripts;
+- Copies of all transcripts.

 - One year of high school chemistry (or CHEM 101 Introduction to Chemistry);